Plombo/vcromclaim/README.md

 -------
 * [Bryan Cain](https://github.com/Plombo) - author of vcromclaim
 * [hcs](http://hcs64.com) - author of C decompression code for Huf8, LZH8, and
-  romchu; ported to Python by Bryan Cain
+  romchu, all of which I (Bryan) ported to Python for vcromextract.
 * [Hector Martin (marcan)](http://marcansoft.com/blog) - original author of the
-  Python LZ77 decompression code, which was heavily modified and expanded for vcromextract by Bryan Cain.
+  Python LZ77 decompression code, which I heavily modified and expanded for vcromextract.
 * [Bregalad](http://www.romhacking.net/community/1067) - author of BRRTools,
-  a Java program on which the BRR encoder in vcromclaim was based
+  a Java program on which the BRR encoder in vcromclaim was based.